campus-experts/awesome-campus-expert/readme.md

 ### Visualisation

 - [Apiary](https://apiary.io/) - Powerful API Design Stack.
 Built for Developers.
 - [Swagger](http://swagger.io) - Swagger is a powerful open source framework backed by a large ecosystem of tools that helps design, build, document, and consume RESTful APIs.

 ### Tools

 - [nanoc](https://nanoc.ws/) - Nanoc is a static-site generator, fit for building anything from a small personal blog to a large corporate website. (used by GitHub on their own docs)
 - [Sphinx](http://www.sphinx-doc.org/en/stable/) - Sphinx is a tool that makes it easy to create intelligent and beautiful documentation, originally created for the Python documentation.
+- [Daux](https://github.com/justinwalsh/daux.io) - Daux is an documentation generator that uses a simple folder structure and Markdown files to create custom documentation on the fly.

 ### Content Guides